 Where is it?
 Oaxaca Valley Southern Mexico, Oaxaca state

 Who’s it for?
-Oaxaca is ideal if you are looking for a place in the mountains with an authentic feel and affordable prices.
+Oaxaca is one of the most affordable cities in Mexico to retire to.
+It’s ideal if you are looking for a place in the mountains with an authentic feel and affordable prices.

 Oaxaca City is one of the most historically significant places to live in Mexico and has a very authentic feel.
 The city’s cultural traditions and indigenous roots run deep.